-- the development of innovative treatments for eating disorders and obesity
+- Enhancing treatment outcomes for eating disorders and obesity

 - Evaluating mechanisms of action in behavioral treatments

 Eating disorders are considered critical public health issues and are associated with significant negative physical and psychosocial consequences.
 According to a recent study using a nationally-representative sample, as many as 3.7 million Americans will have a lifetime bulimia or binge eating disorder diagnosis and as many as 42.2 million Americans will experience clinically-significant binge eating.
 Cognitive Behavioral Therapy (CBT), including an enhanced transdiagnostic version, is the current frontline treatment approach for binge eating.
 However, although CBT can be an effective treatment for many individuals, recent systematic reviews and meta-analyses have found that 40-50% of patients with binge eating disorder and nearly 70% of patients with bulimia remain symptomatic after a full course of CBT.

 Juarascio’s work focuses on identifying new and more effective treatment approaches for eating disorders.
 In particular, her work focuses on the identification of factors that maintain eating pathology (e.g. impulsivity, emotion dysregulation, altered reward responsivity) that are inadequately targeted in existing treatment approaches and the development of novel treatment approaches that can better target these maintenance factors.

 Adrienne Juarascio, PhD, is an assistant professor in the Department of Psychological and Brain Sciences and a licensed clinical psychologist.
 She also serves as the Director of Practicum Training for the Department of Psychological and Brain Sciences and the Director of Training for the WELL Center.

 Adrienne’s line of research is focused on the development of innovative treatments for eating disorders with two particular areas of emphasis: